 Validity: Assessment evidence considered has direct relevant to the unit or module's specifications.

-Sufficiency: ficiency relates to the quality and quantity of evidence assessed.
-It requires collection of enough propriate evidence to ensure that all aspects of competency have been satisfied and that competency can demonstrated repeatedly.
+Sufficiency: Sufficiency relates to the quality and quantity of evidence assessed.
+It requires collection of enough appropriate evidence to ensure that all aspects of competency have been satisfied and that competency can be demonstrated repeatedly.
 Supplementary sources of evidence may be necessary.
-The specific evidence quirements of each unit of competency provide advice on sufficiency.
+The specific evidence requirements of each unit of competency provide advice on sufficiency.

 Authenticity: To accept evidence as authentic, an assessor must be assured that the evidence presented for assessment is the candidate's own work.

-Currency: urrency relates to the age of the evidence presented by candidates to demonstrate that they are still ompetent.
-Competency requires demonstration of current performance, so the evidence must be from ther the present or the very recent past.
-Following is a guide to what should be in the assessment tools to meet the "Rules of Evidence": Vali dity Assessment evidence considered has direct relevance to the unit or module's specifications Sufficie Sufficient assessment evidence is considered to substantiate a competency judgement Authenti Assessment evidence gathered is the learner's own work present or the very recent past In order to ensure that assessment activities/tasks meet the Principles of Assessment and the Rules of Evidence requirements, which includes meeting workplace requirements and to ensure the reliability and flexibility of assessment, all assessment activities/tasks must be validated.
+Currency: Currency relates to the age of the evidence presented by candidates to demonstrate that they are still competent.
+Competency requires demonstration of current performance, so the evidence must be from either the present or the very recent past.

+Following is a guide to what should be in the assessment tools to meet the "Rules of Evidence":

+Validity Assessment evidence considered has direct relevance to the unit or module's specifications competency judgement

+Sufficiency Sufficient assessment evidence is considered to substantiate a present or the very recent past

+Authenticity Assessment evidence gathered is the learner's own work

-Competency judgements include consideration of evidence from the
+Currency Competency judgements include consideration of evidence from the